koskath/arete2/course_content/SC/final_md_files/Lecture8/lecture_8_slide_17_img1.md

-# The image in slide 17 of lecture 8 shows a tilted page from a publication.
+# Slide 17 of Lecture 8 contains information about The image in slide 17 of lecture 8 shows a tilted page from a publication.
 The title at the top is in a dark rectangular box with white text that reads: "CASE STUDY SELL DIRECT-TO-CONSUMER OR THROUGH AMAZON?"
 Below, in smaller font, it states: "AN E-BIKE MAKER WEIGHS THE TRADE-OFFS.
 BY THALES TEIXEIRA".

 Below the title, the main text in large purple font states: "Sitting in his office, Mark Ellinas frowned at his computer screen."